 Born and bred on Long Island’s South Shore, Karen is the most recent addition to our Board and the incredibly creative and talented brains behind South Shore Paddleboards, a successful business based in Babylon, NY.
 Fittingly, Karen graduated from the Fashion Institute of Technology with degrees in Visual Merchandising and Display and Exhibit Design.
 She serves as a Director on the Save the Great South Bay Board providing essential marketing and promotional guidance in addition to her avid and undeniable passion for all things water-related.

 Mark has three beautiful and amazing daughters who grew up on the Great South Bay.
 When he is not working as Managing Attorney of the Murray Law, Group, you will find him working with a community organization or spending time with his friends and family on the Great South Bay – enjoying fishing, golfing, hiking, clamming, and “foodie” activities.

 Michael grew up on the Bellport Bay and graduated from College at Brockport.
 He is a financial advisor with Woodbury Financial Services with a true passion for photography which he pursues through his company Great South Bay Images and FireIslandandBeyond.com.
-Most, if not all, of the stunning and eye-catching imagery found on our website and in our promotional materials have been captured by Michael.
+Most, if not all of the stunning and eye-catching imagery found on our website and in our promotional materials was captured by Michael.

 A lifelong South Shore Long Islander, Stephen brings not only a passion for restoring the health of the Great South Bay, but also incredibly strong fiscal planning and risk management skills from his work in the financial sector to our Board.